Klondike Gold Rush: People

 Only a few hundred of the 100,000 people who left for the Klondike during the gold rush became rich, and only a handful managed to maintain their wealth.
 They typically spent $1,000 each reaching the region, which when combined exceeded what was produced from the gold fields between 1897 and 1901.
 Those who did find gold often lost their fortunes in the subsequent years and died penniless attempting to reproduce their earlier good fortune.
 Businessman and miner Alex McDonald, for example, continued to accumulate land after the boom until his money ran out; he died in poverty, still prospecting.
 Antoine Stander, who discovered gold on Eldorado Creek, abused alcohol, dissipated his fortune and ended working in a ship's kitchen to pay his way.
 The three discoverers had mixed fates.
 George Carmack left his wife Kate—who had found it difficult to adapt to their new lifestyle—remarried and lived in relative prosperity; Skookum Jim had a huge income from his mining royalties but refused to settle and continued to prospect until his death in 1916; Dawson Charlie spent lavishly and died in an alcohol-related accident.
 (Note: Robert Henderson, the prospector who gave the discoverers the idea to look for gold at Klondike River, was ill for much of the rush but was later awarded $200 a month for life by the Canadian government for his part of the discovery.)
 The richest of the Klondike saloon owners, businessmen and gamblers also typically lost their fortunes and died in poverty.
 Gene Allen, for example, the editor of the Klondike Nugget, became bankrupt and spent the rest of his career in smaller newspapers; the prominent gambler and saloon owner Sam Bonnifield suffered a nervous breakdown and died in extreme poverty.

 Nonetheless, some of those who joined the gold rush prospered.
 Kathleen Rockwell, for example, became a famous dancer in Dawson and remained popular in America until her death.
 Rockwell's tales from the North invigorated readers and audience members across the United States and Canada.
 Becoming known as 'Klondike Kate' to those who read about her adventures, Rockwell became a star.
 However, her tall tales and catchy nickname were plagiarized from New Brunswicker Katherine Ryan, and one of the first individuals to arrive in the Klondike not long after gold was discovered in the area.
 Katherine Ryan may not have received deserving recognition in the public eye, but she is remembered as one of the first women to walk the Stikine Trail, as an early suffragette, and as an integral piece of Dawson City's culture.
-Dawson City was also where Alexander Pantages, her business partner and lover, started his career, going on to become one of America's greatest theatre and movie tycoons.
+Dawson City was also where Alexander Pantages, the business partner and lover of Kathleen Rockwell, started his career, going on to become one of America's greatest theatre and movie tycoons.
 The businesswoman Martha Black, who had been abandoned by her husband on the way to the Klondike, remarried and ultimately became the second female member of the Parliament of Canada.